Fire System Inspection Using Hydrostatic Fire Hose Testing

-Hydrostatic testing of fire hoses determines their serviceability and safety and involves a hydrostatic test pump, it determines the fire hose’s serviceability and safety.
+Hydrostatic testing of fire hoses is an important aspect of any fire system inspection and, using a hydrostatic test pump, it determines the fire hose’s serviceability and safety.
 Hydrostatic testing can be dangerous and should only be done by trained personnel using proper tools and procedures.
 General Fire and Safety of Omaha performs fire hose testing at periodic intervals in order to determine how suitable a hose is for continued service.

 During fire hose testing, all air is removed from the hose.
 The hose is then filled with water and checked for efficiency, durability, and warping.
 The hose is inspected for bulges, sweating at couplings, hose movement in coupling tailpieces, and other visible deformities.
 You can depend on General Fire and Safety to perform hydrostatic fire hose testing in the safest, most accurate way.
 When testing a fire suppression system such as a fire hose, we are able to measure several different factors.
 The rise measures the height a hose will rise from the test surface while it is under pressure.
 The twist is the rotation of the free end of the hose while it is under pressure.
 We take a base reading and a second reading during the proof pressure test (anchor to proof pressure test lower down) and then find the difference between the two.